PrabhaBharadwaj/Bank_Note_Auth_FastAPI/README.md

 		Procfile
 		Banknotes.py  (This is user defined file. inside we used library - pydantic base model to build the BankNote CLASS to post column name in web)

+### FastAPI LIBRARY:

+	Its a WEB APP FRAMEWORK like FLASK and Streamlit or Django In FastAPI no need to have template folder, static folder with xml file like Flask .
+	Its app.py file only will have html and python code integrated to make our web page design Its a WEB APP FRAMEWORK like FLASK and Streamlit.
+Its somewhere between Flask and Django FastAPI Has more properties than Flask.
+One of the fastest Python frameworks it is.
+	FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+	Its very fast because it has properties like ASGI (Asynchronous Server Gate Way Interface) Flask and Django uses WSGI (Web Server Gate Way Interface) default.
+(We can change to ASGI in Django with some code change)